i2Nav-WHU/Wheel-INS/README.md

 ## Run it
 ### 1. Linux
-We recommend you to use g++ compiler with Ubuntu 20.04.
+We recommend you use the g++ compiler with Ubuntu 20.04.
 The build-essential libraries should be installed first:
 ```shell
 sudo apt-get install cmake
 sudo apt-get install build-essential